How to Use Claude Cowork (Desktop, macOS/Windows) for Blogging, Coding, and Research Workflows

 Before diving in, here’s what you need to know about platform support and pricing:

-- Pricing: Requires a paid Claude plan — Pro, Max, Team, or Enterprise
+- Plans required: Requires a paid Claude plan (Pro, Max, Team, or Enterprise).
+Free users do not see the Cowork tab.

 How to Set Up Claude Cowork (Step-by-Step)